-Across South Carolina, we found that average rates for our profiled drivers were $2,013 per year, but this varied depending on the auto insurance company.
-Drivers who get coverage from Auto-Owners could pay $1,583 per year, which is the cheapest option in our survey and a 21% savings compared to the statewide average.
+Across South Carolina, we found that average rates for our profiled drivers were $427 for a six-month policy, or $854 per year.
+But this varied depending on the auto insurance company.
+Drivers who get coverage from Auto-Owners could pay as little as $567 per year on average, which is the cheapest option in our survey and a 34% savings compared to the statewide average.

 Find Cheap Auto Insurance Quotes in Your Area

 Because of this cost difference, we recommend South Carolina residents always compare quotes to find their cheapest rates.
 Type in your ZIP code above for a list of auto insurance companies to begin shopping for their best rates.

 In South Carolina, the cheapest companies for minimum liability auto insurance — the policy required by state law — are Auto-Owners, GEICO and State Farm.
 We found that rates with these three companies are 24% cheaper than the statewide average of $854 for minimum liability insurance.